dankamongmen/raptorial/README.md

 base, it is hoped that performance, documentation, and testing will be improved, and that a saner interface to APT actions will be presented to developers.
 An emphasis will be put on making effective use of parallel resources, whether they be disks or CPUs.
+It makes no use of on-disk cached representations of its primary datastore: all data is present exactly one time in the filesystem.

 Components include, or will include: